cjrose/TF2-Config/README.md

 ### Commands
 * `regen`   -   Enables a regen script that will have you constantly regaining health and ammo so you can practice offline jumping.
 You may want to turn your volume down if the noise annoys you.
 * `practice_rollout`    -   This binds (to default) `b` to be a key you can press on an offline server to restart the game and give you a buff to simulate rolling out in competitive.
+* `togglegr`        -   Toggles ragdolls and gibs from their default to off.
+This is included to improve competive play / FPS

 ### Binds
 * `PGDN`    -   Shows all the keybinds for the Demo Support Extension